 - The 20 percent that Medicare Part B doesn’t pay for doctor, outpatient and emergency room visits.

 - The Medicare Parts A and B deductibles.
-For 2018, the Part A deductible is $1340 and the Part B deductible is $183.

 - Excess charges, or a 15 percent surcharge that providers can add to your bill if they don’t think Medicare’s payment rate is high enough.